Changing our Attitudes

 Please try what has worked for countless others before you decide whether something will work for you or whether something is “stupid” or wrong.

 Yes, they will make some mistakes in giving directions, sometimes because you did not give them all the facts about the situation.
-In general, they are not going to give directions that will make them look inadequate, or directions that they do not think will help to improve your life.
+In general, they are not going to provide instructions or suggestions that will make them look inadequate, or directions that they do not think will help to improve your life.

 Attitude and Commitment: Ongoing Issues